ananthrkutuva/finite-state-machines/README.md

 ## Introduction and Overview

 This project was mainly for us to get a feel for the various concepts of ROS2 and robot software development as a whole.
 We were able to implement 4 behaviors with a finite state machine as well.
 Our initial simple behaviors were teleop control and driving in a square.
-The more advanced behaviors we chose were collision avoidance and person following.
-We integrated teleop, collision avoidance, and person following in our finite state machine.
+The advanced behavior we chose to implement was person following.
+We combined person following, driving in a square, and if bumped, spin in place in our finite state machine.

 ## Behaviors